Lynnewood Hall: Further sale and restoration

 On July 5, 2022, it was announced that Lynnewood Hall Preservation Foundation was established with the goal of acquiring "the Trumbauer-designed Widener Family Estate, a true architectural masterpiece, and see it restored to its former breathtaking glory."

 On February 8, 2023, a purchase agreement was announced for the property by the foundation, with plans for the restored gardens to be open to the public as a park, and to fully restore the hall.
 On June 27, 2023, the mansion's sale was finalized for $9 million, and ownership passed to the nonprofit Lynnewood Hall Preservation Foundation.
+The purchase was primarily funded by a $9.5 million donation from board chairman Scott Bentley (a founding partner of Bentley Systems) and his wife Susan.

 A music video for the song "Come on Heartache" by the band The Menzingers was filmed onsite at Lynnewood Hall in September 2023.
-Lynnewood Hall also held the Philadelphia Beaux Arts Ball in November 2024 and plans to begin opening the doors publicly in 2026.

-The Lynnewood Hall Preservation Foundation is headed by their Executive Director, Edward T. Thome.
-Mr. Thome first discovered the mansion at age eleven and spent years researching the history of the estate and the Widener Family.
-As of 2025, the Foundation has three staff and nine board members.